-Carolyn Bertozzi gives an acceptance speech at the 2017 NIHF Induction Ceremony.
+Carolyn Bertozzi gives an acceptance speech at the 2017 National Inventors Hall of Fame Induction Ceremony.

 Later in the interview, Bertozzi admitted that even she did not appreciate the subject's relevance when she was introduced to it in high school.
 However, she stuck with it and after taking organic chemistry in college, she realized how central the field was to biology and biomedicine.
 She subsequently fell in love with organic chemistry and would later revolutionize it entirely.8